MoSadri/Thesis_2023/README.md

   - Output: ../data/balanced_dataset.csv

-- **The second program**: generate_cv_data.py is used to split the files into k+1 pieces, in preparetion for k-fold validation.
+- **The second program**: generate_cv_data.py is used to split the files into k+1 pieces, in preparation for k-fold validation.
 With one piece used as analysis dataset, and 5 other pieces used as training datasets.
 This step will be repeated k times so each piece of data will have its chance to be the analysis dataset.
 This program will also generate the .pkl files needed for each trained dataset. <br>
   - Input: ../data/balanced_dataset.csv
   - Output:
 Analysis sets: ../cv_data/balanced_cvanalysis_fold1.csv ../cv_data/balanced_cvanalysis_fold2.csv ... ../cv_data/balanced_cvanalysis_foldk.csv <br>